 STA operation for opportunistic power save

-With unscheduled opportunistic power save, if an OPS STA with AID N that is in the awake state receives a TIM element and an OPS element in an OPS frame or a FILS Discovery frame from the associated OPS AP, then the STA may be unavailable if the STA is in active mode or may be in doze state if the STA is in PS mode(#15845) until the end of the OPS period indicated in the OPS element, if the bit N in the traffic indication virtual bitmap carried in the Partial Virtual Bitmap field of the current TIM element is set to 0, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.
+With non-periodic opportunistic power save, if an OPS STA with AID N that is in the awake state receives a TIM element and an OPS element in an OPS frame or a FILS Discovery frame from the associated OPS AP, then the STA may be unavailable if the STA is in active mode or may be in doze state if the STA is in PS mode(#15845) until the end of the OPS period indicated in the OPS element, if the bit N in the traffic indication virtual bitmap carried in the Partial Virtual Bitmap field of the current TIM element is set to 0, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.
 At the end of the OPS period, the STA shall be in the awake state, unless determined otherwise by other power save protocols.(18/1497r2)

-With scheduled opportunistic power save, if an OPS STA with AID N that is in the awake state receives from the OPS AP with which it associated a TIM element with bit N of the traffic indication virtual bitmap field equal to 0 in a TIM frame or FILS Discovery frame within a broadcast TWT SP with the Broadcast TWT Recommendation field set to 3, then the STA may be unavailable if the STA is in active mode or may be in doze state if the STA is in PS mode during the TWT SP and until the next TWT SP with the Broadcast TWT Recommendation field set to 3, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.(18/1497r2)(#15845)
+With periodic opportunistic power save, if an OPS STA with AID N that is in the awake state receives from the OPS AP with which it associated a TIM element with bit N of the traffic indication virtual bitmap field equal to 0 in a TIM frame or FILS Discovery frame within a broadcast TWT SP with the Broadcast TWT Recommendation field set to 3, then the STA may be unavailable if the STA is in active mode or may be in doze state if the STA is in PS mode during the TWT SP and until the next TWT SP with the Broadcast TWT Recommendation field set to 3, unless other conditions not related to operation with the OPS AP require the STA to be in the awake state.(18/1497r2)(#15845)

 (#15167)An OPS STA shall not operate with TIM broadcast procedure if its associated AP is an OPS AP.(18/1497r2)

+TGax editor: Change the following section 26.8.3 Broadcast TWT operation as described below (#21447)

 Broadcast TWT operation

 General

-A TWT scheduling AP is an HE AP with dot11TWTOptionActivated equal to true that sets the Broadcast TWT Support field of the HE Capabilities element it transmits to 1 and that follows the rules in 26.8.3.2 (Rules for TWT scheduling AP), 26.14.2 (Power save with UORA and TWT), and those for scheduled OPS defined(#15840) in 26.14.3 (Opportunistic power save).
+A TWT scheduling AP is an HE AP with dot11TWTOptionActivated equal to true that sets the Broadcast TWT Support field of the HE Capabilities element it transmits to 1 and that follows the rules in 26.8.3.2 (Rules for TWT scheduling AP), 26.14.2 (Power save with UORA and TWT), and those for periodic OPS defined(#15840) in 26.14.3 (Opportunistic power save).

 […]

-A TWT scheduled STA follows the schedule provided by the TWT scheduling AP as described in 26.8.3.3 (Rules for TWT scheduled STA), 26.14.2 (Power save with UORA and TWT), and for scheduled OPS as described in(#15841) 26.14.3 (Opportunistic power save).
+A TWT scheduled STA follows the schedule provided by the TWT scheduling AP as described in 26.8.3.3 (Rules for TWT scheduled STA), 26.14.2 (Power save with UORA and TWT), and for periodic OPS as described in(#15841) 26.14.3 (Opportunistic power save).
 A TWT scheduled STA can negotiate the wake TBTT and wake interval for Beacon frames it intends to receive as described in 26.8.6 (Negotiation of wake TBTT and wake interval) or can join a particular broadcast TWT as described below.